From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Introduction

-Our results suggest that even principled correlational metrics are insufficient for predicting steering performance, and that current feature extractors generally do not selectively manipulate one concept at a time.
-The gap between disjointness and independence further suggests that current featurization objectives may be optimizing for the wrong notion of concept separation.
-Overall, these findings underscore the importance of multi-concept evaluations in interpretability.
+Our results suggest that even principled correlational metrics do not predict steering performance.
+Furthermore, disjointness and independence are not mutually predictive, suggesting that current featurization objectives may be optimizing for the wrong notions of concept separation.
+Overall, these findings underscore the importance of multi-concept evaluations, and separating correlational from interventional evidence.